LeaReXx/Note-App/README.md

 # Note-App

-This is an example of a note app project written in Javascript without using the Framework
+This is a note app written in Javascript without using any framework.

-## Features:chart:
+## Features:white_check_mark:

 - Add a description for notes
 - Change text and background color